t:slim X2 Insulin Pump Precautions

 Interference with your pump’s electronics by cell phones can occur if worn in close proximity.
-It is recommended that your pump and cell phone be worn at least 6.4 inches apart.
+It is recommended that your pump and cell phone be worn at least 6.4 inches (16.3 cm) apart.

-ALWAYS dispose of used System components such as cartridges, syringes, needles, infusion sets, and CGM sensors following the instructions from your healthcare provider.
-Wash your hands thoroughly after handling used System components.
+ALWAYS dispose of used components such as cartridges, syringes, needles, infusion sets, and CGM sensors following the instructions from your healthcare provider.
+Wash your hands thoroughly after handling used components.

 DO NOT open the sensor package until you have washed your hands with soap and water and let them dry.
 You may contaminate the insertion site and suffer an infection if you have dirty hands while inserting the sensor.